ilbers/isar/RECIPE-API-CHANGELOG.md

 While the former provides an argument to disable the key expiry checking, the latter allows users to inject custom options into ``mmdebstrap``.
 For details, see ``man mmdebstrap``.
 Use with care!

+### Provide additional fragments via KERNEL_CONFIG_FRAGMENTS

+Custom kernel builds can now inject config fragments into the build which were not provided via individual SRC_URI entries.
+If a kernel source tree contains a fragment, this can be specified via adding `${S}/path/to/fragment.cfg` to `KERNEL_CONFIG_FRAGMENTS`.
+If a fragment was checked out into ${WORKDIR} as part of a repository, a tarball, or some other directory structure, just specify it relative to ${WORKDIR} in `KERNEL_CONFIG_FRAGMENTS`.